richtolley/reactive-interview-test/README.md

 ### API

 * To run the backend you will need node installed - to start it just run `npm start` from the `node` directory.
+* Alternatively, the backend is deployed on Heroku at: https://reactive-interview-test.herokuapp.com (since it is on the free tier it may take a while to respond for the first time if it hasn't been used for a while)
 * The test uses a simple API with 2 endpoints as follows:

 `POST /register`